rrra/www/content/post/2026/why-your-baofeng-sounds-bad-on-repeaters.md

 [video]: https://www.youtube.com/shorts/X98P9jZRRs4

-This can happen when you mistakeny select Narrow Band mode because using the least amount of power and bandwidth needed for a transmission is considered to be a good Amateur Radio practice.
+This can happen when you mistakenly select Narrow Band mode because using the least amount of power and bandwidth needed for a transmission is considered to be a good Amateur Radio practice.
 <!--more-->

 >Here’s how to check it and change it to Wide Band mode if needed.